shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 2. In [DevkitRetailCluster.json](./DevkitRetailCluster.json), edit the sensor device ids in the sensor_groups to match the sensors included with the Devkit.
-This cluster configuration file is an example that establishes the two facilities of interest (BackStock, SalesFloor), configures one sensor to be in the BackStock and the other sensor to be in the SalesFloor, assigns the SalesFloor sensor with an EXIT personality in order to detect when tags have gone out the front entrance, and assigns appropriate behaviors for reading RFID tags.
+This cluster configuration file is an example that establishes the two locations of interest (BackStock, SalesFloor) at a single facility (Retail_Store_8402), configures one sensor to be in the BackStock and the other sensor to be in the SalesFloor, assigns the SalesFloor sensor with an EXIT personality in order to detect when tags have gone out the front entrance, and assigns appropriate behaviors for reading RFID tags.

 3. Hide the Tags
 Make sure no tags are visible to the sensors in order to see a complete use case scenario.